KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 **Exercise**

-1. Take a moment to create a README for the `rnaseq` folder (hint: use `vim` to create the file).
+1. Take a moment to create a README for the `dnaseq` folder (hint: use `vim` to create the file).
 Give a short description of the project and brief descriptions of the types of file you would be storing within each of the sub-directories.

 ***

 ----

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+*This lesson has been developed using material produced by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*